Montgomery County puts new jail on hold, cites lack of funding

 Officials might use some of the funding that was allocated for the jail to modernize the current facility, but there are no plans for constructing a new facility at this time.

-Colbert said that even if financing had been arranged, building a new jail in a time of COVID-19 would be a risk.
+Colbert said that even if financing had been arranged, building a new jail in a time of COVID-19 would be a risk, when they may see lower sales tax revenue during the pandemic.

-"We need to continue our conservative approach to our budget and prepare for the economic effects we may see in the form of lower sales taxes revenue due to the ongoing pandemic," he said.
+"It only confirms what we've been saying all along," said Fuller, with the Montgomery County Jail Coalition.
+"A smaller jail saves taxpayers money in the short and long term.
+And it also happens to be a more humane and effective way of promoting public safety."

-Montgomery County will look for other funding sources, the release said, and the community will be invited to contribute to future jail discussions if construction funding is identified and planning resumes.
+Montgomery County will look for other funding sources.
+County officials said the community will be invited to contribute to future jail discussions if construction funding is identified and planning resumes.